Counter-counter-counter-counter-counter-counter-apologetics about the dogs and dominance debate

 If you want to read a little more on this nastily complicated subject, check these out:

 - Bekoff – Psychology today (2012, February) – Social dominance is not a myth – Food for thought on the tricky concept of dominance, and why it would be unwise to reject it altogether

 - Benal – 2011 – Dog trainer’s guide to a happy, well-behaved pet – Practical but pithy dog training manual with one of the most honest, transparent, well-written chapters on the topic of dominance.

 - Bradshaw, Blackwell & Casey – 2009 – Dominance in dogs: useful construct or bad habit? – Journal article.
-A little bit partisan, but well written.
-Focus on a research project with criticized methodology, but a good place to survey the relevant literature.
+Rather partisan and weakened by some logical flaws but clearly written.
+Focus on a research project with heavily criticised methodology, but a good place to survey the relevant pro-dominance literature.

 - Crosby – 2017 – Fear vs. targeted aggression – Blog post on proactive vs. reactive aggression

 - Eaton – 2010 – Dominance: fact or fiction? – Short book for the layman.
 Quite partisan but gives you a simple overview of the main dominance-skeptics points.

 - O’Heare – 2008 – Dominance theory and dogs – Extremely technical book, but you will gain a very very very thorough understanding of the research landscape on dominance.